Services

 Execution

 Develop custom integration solutions from scratch or set up out-of-the-box integrations to connect your CRM to the systems selected.
-Then, execute end-to-end integration QA and testing to ensure seamless real-time data flows.
+Then, perform end-to-end integration testing to ensure seamless real-time data flows.

 Delivery & support

-Deploy the integration to production, monitor the solution to resolve emerging issues and further optimize its operation, and perform regular upgrades as needed.
+Deploy the integration to the production environment, monitor the solution to resolve emerging issues and further optimize its operation, and perform regular upgrades as needed.

 Depending on your specific business needs and tech environment, you need to select a suitable CRM integration architecture.
-A common option for small IT environments is the simple point-to-point model.
-Integration middleware, on the other hand, is more suitable for complex environments with multiple applications that can have compatibility issues.
+A common integration approach for straightforward IT ecosystems typical to small businesses is the simple point-to-point model.
+Implementing middleware, on the other hand, is a more suitable CRM integration approach for complex environments with multiple applications that can have compatibility issues.

 Maintain detailed documentation of the integration solution, including its architecture, dependencies, data flows, and authentication mechanisms.
 This will simplify maintenance, troubleshooting, and upgrades in the future while fostering security and compliance.